Back to work

 Understanding how requests actually move through the organization.

-After creating an early proposal, I conducted 8 user interviews to validate assumptions and understand how requests were actually managed across advisors, field teams, and Home Office reviewers.
+After creating an early proposal, I conducted 8 user interviews to validate assumptions and understand how requests were actually managed across multiple teams.

-Rather than focusing only on screens, the goal was to understand how users processed large volumes of accounts, how review coordination worked operationally, and where existing workflows consistently broke down.
+Rather than focusing only on screens, the goal was to understand how users processed large volumes of accounts, how review coordination worked operationally, and where existing experience consistently broke down.

 Financial advisors